Mparaiso/go-tiger/mongo/README.md

 =========

-Package mongo-odm provides an object document mapper, or ODM, for mongodb, strongly influenced by Doctrine Mongo ODM.
+Package mongo-odm provides an object document mapper, or ODM, for mongodb and is strongly influenced by Doctrine Mongo ODM.

-With mongo-odm, mongodb users no longer need to manually map related documents from different collections, mongo takes cares of all the busy work automatically, making it easy to model complex data. mongo-odm is written in Go.
+With mongo-odm, developers no longer need to manually map related documents from different collections, odm takes cares of all the busy work automatically making it easy to model complex data. mongo-odm is written in Go.